 About Global Health

-In partnership with The National School of Tropical Medicine at Baylor College of Medicine, one initiative of the Global Health Program is to raise awareness of neglected diseases of poverty at home and abroad while promoting initiatives and policies designed to alleviate the needless suffering they cause.
-Neglected tropical diseases, or NTDs, are a group of infections that disproportionately affect those who live in extreme poverty.
-Globally, an estimated 1.4 billion people suffer from one or more of these conditions, and as many as 12 million people in the United States are also affected.
-NTDs promote a cycle of poverty by reducing economic capacity, increasing maternal mortality and impairing physical and intellectual development in children.
+In partnership with The National School of Tropical Medicine at Baylor College of Medicine, the Global Health program aims to raise awareness of neglected diseases of poverty at home and abroad while promoting initiatives and policies designed to alleviate the needless suffering they cause.
+Neglected tropical diseases, or NTDs, disproportionately affect those who live in extreme poverty.
+An estimated 1.4 billion people suffer from one or more NTDs globally, including as many as 12 million people in the U.S. NTDs promote a cycle of poverty by reducing economic capacity, increasing maternal mortality, and impairing physical and intellectual development in children.

 The Global Health program is collaborating with bioengineers at the Rice 360º Institute for Global Health to evaluate the impact, sustainability and cost-effectiveness of 17 low-cost technologies for essential newborn care.
 This major initiative, called the “Nursery of the Future,” aims to reduce the preventable deaths of millions of neonates in Sub-Saharan Africa and developing countries.

 More broadly, the program conducts and disseminates rigorous research on the health impact of major economic interventions and social policies.
 This work includes the study of the effect of economic regulations such as minimum wage laws on income, employment, the use of health services, and the nutrition of mothers and children in low-income settings.
 The program also has a particular interest in identifying neglected but important structural determinants of health, such as war and religion, and the role of health care policy in light of such realities.